-Fiscal policy, according to Keynesian economists, is a powerful tool for stimulating growth in an economy that is operating well below acceptable levels.
+According to Keynesian economists, fiscal policy is a powerful tool for stimulating growth in an economy operating well below acceptable levels.
 A government can use this tool to boost aggregate demand in the economy.
-The total demand for all goods and services in a given country is known as aggregate demand.
+The total demand for all goods and services in a country is the aggregate demand.

 b) Inflationary control of the exchange rate

 Fiscal policy can help an economy combat high inflation rates.
-Inflation is defined as an increase in the price of goods and services in the absence of an increase in the amount of money in the economy.
+Inflation is defined as an increase in the price of goods and services without an increase in the amount of money in the economy.
 As a result, consumers must pay more for goods and services while having less money.

 c) In response to slow times